-The first public hearing was held on June 12th in El Centro de la Raza on North Beacon Hill.
+The first public hearing was held on June 12th at El Centro de la Raza on North Beacon Hill.
 The Ethiopian Church again filled the meeting room to overflowing.
-10 Church members again commented on the desire of the Church to purchase the neighboring former Hill Substation.
+Ten Church members commented on the desire of the Church to purchase the neighboring former Hill Substation.